Witnessing downsizing in the making: quiescent and breathing galaxies at the dawn of the Universe: Results and analysis

 JADES-GS ID57595, at $z_{spec}=6.1$, is the only other ``gold'' candidate at $z>6$; it is best-fitted as a lM$_*=9.70$ PS ($dtq=110$ Myr) formed at $z\approx\!7$.
 Unfortunately, despite having reliability $r=0.45$ it provides a good example of a wrong fit: the emission lines biased the photometry in the red bands, and in particular the OII line spuriously enhanced the estimated DBalmer, resulting in a quiescent fit (although a break is present, but smaller than the one estimated with the photometric SED-fitting).

 We have two more RD candidates at $z>6$ with $r>0.4$: PRIMER-UDS ID51964, at $z_{phot}=6.38$ with no lower redshift solutions, is best fitted as a massive (lM$_*$ 10.95) galaxy with super-solar metallicity, formed at $z\approx\!9.5$ in a burst of 30 Myr followed by 320 Myr of quiescence; JADES-GS ID27908, with photometric solutions only at $z>10$, is best-fitted as a lM$_*=9.77$ galaxy at $z_{phot}=10.6$, formed at $z\approx\!25$ in a quick 10 Myr SF burst followed by 290 Myr of quiescence.
-Both fail the ``gold'' selection because they are identified as LRDs: the first in the new sample sample based on \citet{Barro2024b}, the second in the list by \citet{PerezGonzalez2024}.
+Both fail the ``gold'' selection because they are identified as LRDs: the first in the new sample based on \citet{Barro2024b}, the second in the list by \citet{PerezGonzalez2024}.
 Indeed, these two objects appear as compact, almost point-like sources; and although their faintness make the HST photometry prone to large errors making it difficult to properly constrain the fit, an uprising in the rest-frame UV fluxes which is not reproduced by our models can be seen.
 As mentioned, we leave them both in our ``silver'' selection, because the real nature of these type of sources is still being debated (see cited references).
-We then have nine more LRDs in the ``silver'' selection at $z_{phot}>9$ (five are from K24, where they have slightly lower redshift estimates, but three are above 9 anyway, one is at 8.32 at one at 6.01); they all have $r<0.2$ except for one having $r=0.234$ and the mentioned JADES-GS ID27908, which has $r=0.45$.
+We then have nine more LRDs in the ``silver'' selection at $z_{phot}>9$ \citep[five are from][where they have slightly lower redshift estimates, but three are above 9 anyway, one is at 8.32 at one at 6.01]{Kocevski2025}; they all have $r<0.2$ except for one having $r=0.234$ and the mentioned JADES-GS ID27908, which has $r=0.45$.